gary1116/Foodevry/README.md

     when the component will be loaded and the page will be loaded it will call the callback function in useEffect and perform the action present in it

+    a use effect without a dependency array will render everytime my component renders

+    if dependency array is empty = [] useEffect is called on initial render (just once)

+    if we put something inside that dependency array then it will only be called when that dependency changes

+   # useState
+   const [list,setList]=useState();

+   never create your useState outside your component try to create useState on top never create useState in if else case,for loop or any loop , not even function

  # conditional rendering